VMBlakelock/bouquetnblooms/README.md

   that there would be a 'Home', Register and Login page as well as a 'subscription' page as a main feature.
 This supscription feature wasnt implemented and due to time contraints the developer dint get to add in the register or log in page.
 - It was found during development that by following the code institute example project there would be multiple pages of products.
-  These pages where not created in wireframe as they  where similar to the home page
+  These pages where not created in wireframe as they where similar to the home page.
 - These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
 - All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).